 Why I Do Not Recommend Braided Fishing Line to Novices

 If you’ve done any fishing line research, you’ve probably come across braided fishing lines and heard how many experienced anglers recommend them.
-I have nothing against braided fishing lines; they are a fantastic fishing line, but I do have some reservations.
+I have nothing against braided fishing lines; they are fantastic fishing lines, but I do have some reservations.

 My main complaint about braided fishing lines is that they are more difficult to handle and less forgiving than monofilament, which can cause problems for inexperienced anglers.